-Featuring 40+ vendors to complete your Christmas shopping.
-Local shops offering discounts.
-Breakfast with Santa at the Methodist Church, put on by the Optimist Club.
-Cookie Walk at the Catholic Church.
-Light parade at dusk, Bingo at Harlan Hall the complete the fun filled day!
+Over 50 vendors to complete your Christmas shopping.
+Local shops will be offering discounts.
+There will be breakfast with Santa at the Methodist Church, put on by the Optimist Club.
+There will also be a cookie walk at the Catholic Church and a light parade at dusk.
+Bingo at Harlan Hall will complete the fun filled day!

 Jacksonville Main Street's Pumpkin Fest

-Join them for a weekend of free family fun!
+Join them for free family fun!
 Children and adult costume contest, pet costume contest, pumpkin decorating, food, games and entertainment.

 Sponsored by Jacksonville Rotary Club at the Morgan County Fairgrounds.
 Come out for children and adult games, weenier dog race, wine and beer tasting, washers tournament, entertainment by The Waterloo German Band and The Heidelberg German Band as they perform music in the tradition of the German Beer Hall playing polkas, waltzes and big band music from the 1920's to 1980's pop music.
 DJ music will play through the rest of the day.